 Voting System

-Reddit requires users to be at least thirteen years old while registering to the site, but the problem is that this minimum age restriction is not strictly or even lightly enforced.
-It does not require verifying your age or your identity; therefore, practically, anyone at any age can join it.
+Is Reddit safe for 11-year-olds?
+Reddit requires users to be at least thirteen years old while registering to the site.
+However, the problem is that this minimum age restriction is not strictly or even lightly enforced.
+It does not require verifying your age or your identity; therefore, practically, anyone of any age can join it.

 The Reddit App